tsigouris007/terraform-provider-elastic-siem-detection/README.md

 Not yet supported:
 - `match` clause in exception items.
 You can use `match_any` instead with a single item array.
+- `wildcard` clause in exception items.
+There is no alternative here.
+To be added in future releases.

 ## Usage